 All submitted papers and general session proposals will be peer-reviewed and an acceptance determination made.
 You will be notified by email as soon as this determination is made.

-If a paper is determined to be unacceptable for publication, the reviewers may suggest that a general session be presented in lieu of publication in the conference proceedings.
+If a paper is determined to be unacceptable for publication, the reviewers may suggest presenting a general session in lieu of publication in the conference proceedings.
 In this case, the conference coordinators will contact you to make arrangements.

 Accepted titles and descriptions will be posted, as submitted, on the conference homepage.